Cyril Mitchley

 Cyril John Mitchley (born 4 July 1938) is a South African former cricket player, umpire and match referee.
 As an umpire he officiated in first-class and Test cricket matches.

 Playing career

-During the late 1960s he played for Transvaal as a wicket-keeper in South African domestic cricket.
+During the late 1960s, Mitchley played for Transvaal as a wicket-keeper in South African domestic cricket.

 Umpiring and refereeing career

 He later became an umpire, culminating with him becoming a Test cricket umpire.
 Between 1992 and 2000, he stood in 26 Test matches and 61 One Day Internationals (ODIs).

-In a match between South Africa and India in 1992, Mitchley made history by making the first referral to a third umpire in Test cricket history.
-Sachin Tendulkar was out after Mitchley referred a run out decision.
+In a match between South Africa and India in 1992, Mitchley made the first referral to a third umpire in Test cricket history.
+Sachin Tendulkar was given out after Mitchley referred a run out decision.

 He famously gave two LBWs when English bowler Dominic Cork took a hat-trick against the West Indies at Old Trafford in 1995.

 He later became an ICC match referee, officiating on four ODIs, all in 2007.